g-w1/work/README.md

 ## Configuration:

-You will find a `worktodo.toml` file in `~/.config/worktodo/` this is the method of configuration.
+You will find a `worktodo.toml` file in `~/.config/worktodo/` (on macos it will be somewhere different.
+I think the default place for configuration files.) this is the method of configuration.
 The settings are self explanatory.
 The config file will be auto generated on the first use of work.

 ``~/.config/worktodo/worktodo.toml``
 ```toml